Center for Connected Health Policy

 Advancing Telehealth Policy across the Country

 The Center for Connected Health Policy (CCHP) at the Public Health Institute is as a state and national leader in developing and promoting policies to lower cost of and improve access to care through broader adoption of telehealth or “connected health” technologies.
 As the federally designated telehealth policy resource center for the state of California, CCHP has on staff some of the most knowledgeable telehealth policy experts in the United States.
-CCHP Director Mario Gutierrez is a national leading expert and speaker on telehealth policy, and the CCHP has assisted in providing expert assistance to legislators in states across the country, including Nebraska, Utah, and Nevada.
+CCHP program staff are national leading experts and speakers on telehealth policy, and the CCHP has assisted in providing expert assistance to legislators in states across the country, including Nebraska, Utah, and Nevada.

 Expanding Telehealth Services in California